kapouer/matchdom/README.md

 The name parameter is optional as for attr:name (which is called by this filter).

+Merges a value that is part of an url attribute, into a target attribute, with the following rules:

+- if url has no pathname, prepend pathname of target attribute if any
-Merges pathname, query of url to the value of the target attribute.
+- if url has no query, append the query of target attribute if any
+- if url has both, overwrite target attribute

 ### magnet:selector